infradom/dynamic_grid_prices/README.md

 # dynamic_grid_prices_solar

 Work in progress !
-This will become a HomeAssistant integration.
 FOR THE TIME BEING, IT IS VERY INCOMPLETE AND UNTESTED

+NOTE: I am focusing first on my other integration https://github.com/infradom/ecopower_dynamic_grid_prices Ecopower customers may te better served with that other app.

 This integration will periodically pull the dynamic grid prices from the https://transparency.entsoe.eu API platform (and/or the Belgian Ecopower trial API)
 I know similar integrations exist, but this one wont need a dependency on node-red.
 The Nordpool integration is a good alternative, but has no knowledge of the ecopower prices.